butla/bultrowicz.com/workstation_setup_with_ansible.rst

 It's partially automation, partially documentation.
 Everything's written down, most of the stuff is automated.
 I could automate everything, but I've already spent enough time on this, I think.

+There are still a few mildly annoying differences:
+- something being off with fonts on the heavy laptop (maybe some font package conflict?)
+- light laptop not showing my wallpaper on login screen, even though LightDM config is the same
+- probably some others

+But I can live with them.
+And maybe I'll solve them accidentally, while doing other things in the future :)
+And I do have a solid base, which won't be so time-expensive to maintain, that I won't do it (which was the fate of the Ansible script)

+# TODO add alt text to the images?

+TODO Have a section for more context before the log:

+I have two laptops (TODO explain my setup, explain what the scripts are doing):
+- heavy, main one, Alienware 15 R3; bought in 2017; Had Kubuntu 18.04 till recently, now on Manjaro.
+- light, secondary one, Huawei Matebook 14 D (had really good price to value rate in Poland, light MacBook knockoff) (bought in 2019), was my first Manjaro machine

+My procedures:
+- config changes - I see them in Git, I can abort or commit them
+- if I add a package, or it's something more complicated than just editing a config file - goes into machine_setups

+Not all config files are Git friendly, but some software it's getting better (ranger has option to not store the bookmark on disc, keypass sensibly separated window sizes from other config params)

+Issues with using Ansible for my machine setup:
+- would require me to write some modules (or scripts for change detection) to get it 100% accurate with showing what's changed
+- way slower than my script in running locally
+- requires me to look in docs, and think about what's the "Ansible way" of doing things.
+  For me it's just way easier to think about what's needed, and then coding that in Python.

 I was moving from my old Kubuntu 18.04 to Manjaro on my main workstation computer (Alienware 15R3, now practically always docked on my desk (like the Mothership after the first Homeworld (TODO link)).
 I decided to finally fully write down and automate that process.